Syntax for Source-Code Locations

 'c:\foo.bat':1" # One way to specify a Windows file name,

-'/My Docs/foo.py':1" # One way to specify path with blanks in it
+'/My Docs/foo.py':1" # One way to specify a path with blanks in it

 function()

-You can also specify functions though the values in Python program variables or the function indicated in an instance method.
+You can also specify functions through the values in a Python program variables or the function indicated in an instance method.

 class Foo():